TAKING A DIFFERENT MINDSET

 Spire’s current office is its third in San Francisco (fourth if you count incubation time at Lemnos Labs).
 This office has some of the best social lunch runs in the company.
 It’s not uncommon for Spire to cause a small flashmob at a local sandwich shop.

 Boulder is nestled under the Flatirons and is home to Spire’s weather team.
 It's quiet and reserved nature is a nice contrast to the open layout of the San Francisco office.
-Team member often enjoy the local hiking and skiing that the area has to offer.
+Team members often enjoy the local hiking and skiing that the area has to offer.

 It’s hard to talk about Spire’s Glasgow office culture without mentioning a pop down to the pub for a pint.
 The team is incredibly close knit.
 It helps that Spire rents a large townhouse in additional to the office for the constant flow of visiting team members.